antor44/livestream_video/README.md

 pip3 install --upgrade streamlink
 ```

-**Q: When I run the script, I always encounter an error related to the "main" executable.**
+**Q: When I run the script, I always encounter an error related to the "whisper-cli" or "main" executable.**

 A: There could be various reasons for this error.
-The "main" executable is one of the examples provided in whisper.cpp, a high-level implementation of OpenAI's Whisper AI.
-The executable's name should remain as the default "main" and reside in the same directory as playlist4whisper.py and the bash script livestream_video.sh.
-Ensure that both the main executable and livestream_video.sh have executable permissions, at least for the current user.
+The "whisper-cli" executable, originally named "main" executable, is one of the examples provided in whisper.cpp, a high-level implementation of OpenAI's Whisper AI.
+The executable's name should remain as the default "whisper-cli" and reside in the subdirectory "./build/bin/" of the directory where playlist4whisper.py and the bash script livestream_video.sh were copied.
+Ensure that both the whisper-cli executable and livestream_video.sh have executable permissions, at least for the current user.
 Additionally, the models you use should be stored in the "models" subdirectory, which are created by running terminal commands like "make base.en" or "make tiny.en".
-It's important to note that quantized models and large-v3 may not be compatible with older versions of whisper.cpp, which could lead to a "main error".
-After building the main example using the terminal command "make", you can test an audio file example using the command (for model base.en): ./main -f samples/jfk.wav
+It's important to note that quantized models and large-v3 may not be compatible with older versions of whisper.cpp, which could lead to a "whisper-cli error".
+After building the whisper-cli example using the terminal command "make", you can test an audio file example using the command (for model base.en): ./build/bin/whisper-cli -f samples/jfk.wav

 **Q: Can I run playlist4whisper without using the terminal, from a desktop shortcut on Linux?**